 Individual genotyping for HPV 16 & 18 enables clinicians to make more informed patient management decisions.

-The cobas® HPV Test is the only clinically validated, FDA-approved assay that simultaneously provides individual results on the highest-risk genotypes – HPV 16 and HPV 18 – and a pooled result on the twelve other high-risk HPV (hrHPV) genotypes, all in one run from one patient sample.
+The cobas® HPV Test is FDA-approved to simultaneously provide individual results on the highest-risk genotypes – HPV 16 and HPV 18 – and a pooled result on the twelve other high-risk HPV (hrHPV) genotypes, all in one run from one patient sample.

 HPV 16 and 18 are the two most prevalent oncogenic HPV types in both squamous cell carcinoma and adenocarcinoma and are responsible for more than two-thirds of all cervical cancer cases.1,2